Pictures of Tools

 MK-Diamond MK370 Tile Saw

 This is the M-K Diamond MK370 tile saw.
 I had rented an MK101 once, its big brother, which is a real brute.
-It's also about $800, so I never would have bought one.
-However, I found this one at a Woodworker's Warehouse (now gone) at a reasonable price and it's been incredibly useful for the massive bathroom remodel I did as well as other tile jobs.
+It’s also about $800, so I never would have bought one.
+However, I found this one at a Woodworker’s Warehouse (1999—now gone) at a reasonable price and it’s been incredibly useful for the massive bathroom remodel I did as well as other tile jobs, most recently (2017), the floor of our new Florida room.

 Elu 3379 Biscuit Joiner